RedRockDigital/rrd-api/README.md

-# BedRock
+# RRD API

-BedRock, is a boilerplated API built on Laravel, and intended to be used in-house in the hopes to accelerate the initial ground-work of all our products.
+rrd-api, is a boilerplated API built on Laravel, and intended to be used in-house in the hopes to accelerate the initial ground-work of all our products.

 ## Version